 Instead of context switching, disconnect while you do creative or complicated tasks to make sure that your ability to focus is at its peak.

-Have you been having a hard time focusing on your startup?
+Do you have trouble staying focused?
 If so, it might be because you don’t actually care about what you’re working on.

 Not being passionate about your work will make it very hard to focus.
-This fact is very hard for many startup founders to accept and to realize about themselves.
+This fact is very hard for many people to accept and to realize about themselves.

 When your work is for something that you believe in, it will trigger your passion and your drive.
-Aligning your values with your work will make it much easier to focus on your startup.
+Aligning your values with your work will make it much easier to focus.

 Know why Mark Zuckerberg and many other startup founders wear the same clothes every day?
 They’re avoiding decision fatigue.